WeRockStar/airflow-lab/docs/chapter-01/README.md

 #### T - Transform

 - dbt
-- Currently, Data Warehouses tools can do transformations
+- Currently, some of Data Warehouses tools can do transformations

 ## What's Airflow?
 (Again)